-Your coronavirus test needs to be taken within three days of your nonstop flight to the United Kingdom.
-In other words, if you travel on a Friday, you could get tested as early as Tuesday (and this is based on calendar days, and not a strict 72 hour interpretation).
+Your coronavirus test needs to be taken within three days of the departure of your nonstop flight to the United Kingdom.
+In other words, if you fly from New York to London and depart on a Thursday and arrive on a Friday, you could get tested as early as Monday (and this is based on calendar days, and not a strict 72 hour interpretation).

 What kind of testing qualifies?